reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 ### Support for async scripts {/*support-for-async-scripts*/}

 In HTML normal scripts (`<script src="...">`) and deferred scripts (`<script defer="" src="...">`) load in document order which makes rendering these kinds of scripts deep within your component tree challenging.
-Async scripts (`<script async="" src="...">`) however will load in arbitrary order and in React 19 we've included better support for async scripts by allowing you to render them anywhere in your component tree, inside the components that actually depend on the script, without having to manage relocating and deduplicating script instances.
+Async scripts (`<script async="" src="...">`) however will load in arbitrary order.

+In React 19 we've included better support for async scripts by allowing you to render them anywhere in your component tree, inside the components that actually depend on the script, without having to manage relocating and deduplicating script instances.

 ```js
 function MyComponent() {